Herman, Morton, The Architecture of Victorian Sydney, 1964

 Bristow Walker ventured out of his studio into the streets &

 captured the splendour of Melbourne's boom.
-Little known in his
+Little known in his own

-photographs are now published for the first time.
-These
+published for the first time.
+These photographs provide a lasting

-photographs provide a lasting vision of a metropolis imbued with
+vision of a metropolis imbued with energy & dynamism, a glittering

-land boom went bust.
-The informed commentary from historians,
+city in the days before the land boom went bust.
+The informed

-librarians & archivists that accompanies the photographs
+commentary from historians, librarians & archivists that accompanies

-reflects the social, cultural, economic & political
+the photographs reflects the social, cultural, economic & political

 significance of the scenes captured by Walker.
 Miegunyah,